📝 Breakfast & brunch calculation · ⏱️ 3 min read

 • Update frequency: check prices every 3 months

-With a system like KitchenNmbrs you update ingredient prices centrally and immediately see the impact on all your coffee specialties.
+With systems like KitchenNmbrs you update ingredient prices centrally and immediately see the impact on all your coffee specialties.

 How do you calculate the cost price of cappuccino? (step by step)